akira28/magento-utils/README.md

 # Magento Utils

-A series of snippets and scripts to simplify your life as a Magento developer.
+A collection of snippets and scripts to simplify your life as a Magento developer.